Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Abstract

 \section{Abstract}

-When training a neural network for a desired task, one may prefer to adapt a \textbf{pre-trained} network rather than strating from randomly initialized weights -- due to lacking training data, performing lifelong learning where the system has to learn a new task while being previously trained for other tasks, or wishing to encode priors in the network via preset weights.
+When training a neural network for a desired task, one may prefer to adapt a \textbf{pre-trained} network rather than starting from randomly initialized weights.
+Adaptation can be useful in cases when training data is scarce, when a single learner needs to perform multiple tasks, or when one wishes to encode priors in the network.
 The most commonly employed approaches for network adaptation are \textbf{fine-tuning} and using the pre-trained network as a fixed \textbf{feature extractor}, among others.

-In this paper, we propose a straightforward alternative: \textbf{Side-Tuning}.
-Side-tuning adapts a pre-trained network by training a lightweight ``side" network that is fused with the (unchanged) pre-trained network with summation.
-This simple method works as well as or better than existing solutions while it resolves some of the basic issues with fine-tuning, fixed features, and several other common baselines.
-In particular, side-tuning is less prone to overfitting when little training data is available, yields better results than using a fixed feature extractor, and does not suffer from catastrophic forgetting in lifelong learning.
-We demonstrate the performance of side-tuning under a diverse set of scenarios, including lifelong learning (iCIFAR, Taskonomy), reinforcement learning, imitation learning (visual navigation in Habitat), NLP question-answering (SQuAD v2), and single-task transfer learning (Taskonomy), with consistently promising results.
+In this paper, we propose a straightforward alternative: \textbf{side-tuning}.
+Side-tuning adapts a pre-trained network by training a lightweight ``side" network that is fused with the (unchanged) pre-trained network via summation.
+This simple method works as well as or better than existing solutions and it resolves some of the basic issues with fine-tuning, fixed features, and other common approaches.
+In particular, side-tuning is less prone to overfitting, is asymptotically consistent, and does not suffer from catastrophic forgetting in incremental learning.
+We demonstrate the performance of side-tuning under a diverse set of scenarios, including incremental learning (iCIFAR, \itaskonomy{}), reinforcement learning, imitation learning (visual navigation in Habitat), NLP question-answering (SQuAD v2), and single-task transfer learning (Taskonomy), with consistently promising results. \keywords{sidetuning, finetuning, transfer learning, representation learning, lifelong learning, incremental learning, continual learning}